Kha-kis/Remuxing-Guide/DemuxingUHD.md

 ## Conclusion

 DGDemux is the go-to tool for demuxing UHD Blu-ray discs, offering unmatched accuracy and reliability for Dolby Vision content and seamless branching.
 By following this guide, you can confidently extract high-quality streams ready for further processing or remuxing.
 For advanced Dolby Vision handling, integrate **dovi_tool** into your workflow to ensure flawless metadata management.

-Ensure to document the results of the comparison for future reference or troubleshooting.
-Proper verification ensures that any REMUX made from the disc will maintain Dolby Vision compatibility without introducing artifacts or inconsistencies.

-## Special Considerations for UHD Discs

-### Seamless Branching

-UHD Blu-rays often use seamless branching.
-Ensure the selected playlist references all parts of the main feature.
-DGDemux handles this automatically.

-## Conclusion

-DGDemux is the go-to tool for demuxing UHD Blu-ray discs, offering unmatched accuracy and reliability for Dolby Vision content and seamless branching.
-By following this guide, you can confidently extract high-quality streams ready for further processing or remuxing.
-For advanced Dolby Vision handling, integrate dovi_tool into your workflow to ensure flawless metadata management.